Prepared for

 TIAA's 16,000+ associates faced: two major office closures affecting 1,000+ people with 15-27 years in the same role, limited visibility into transferable skills, and development plans that felt like guesswork.
 Meanwhile, AI tools were being rolled out, but training was highly technical and most associates didn't see AI as "for people like them."

-The real problem: How do we help thousands of people facing uncertainty see their own value clearly, chart a path forward, and learn to use AI in a way that feels relevant and empowering?
+How do we help thousands of people facing uncertainty see their own value clearly, chart a path forward, and learn to use AI in a way that feels relevant and empowering?

 The Insight